 The matches scheduled for Saturdays 30 January and 6 February 1897 were postponed due to severe frost.
 Queen's Park were next in action on Saturday 13 February with the visit of St Bernard's to Hampden Park.
 A crowd of 5,000 was present to see a 4-4 draw in unpleasant weather.
 Queen's were 2-0 ahead at the interval through Bob Hamilton and Willie Lambie.
 St Bernard's, without four regulars, fought back in the second half and drew level through either Alex McNeill or former Spider Tom Robertson and James Fisher.
 Robert Lambie set up Bob Hamilton to put Queen's back in the lead but, two minutes later, a slip by Queen's goalkeeper Kenny Anderson allowed James McMillan to level matters up again.
 Willie Stewart then struck a fourth goal for the Spiders but, straight from the kick-off, Fisher made the score 4-4 with a shot from 20 yards.

 Queen's Park faced an Edinburgh side once again on Saturday 20 February.
 The opposition on this occasion was Hibernian.
-A small crowd of around 1,500 at Easter Road saw a comfortable Spiders' victory.
+A small crowd of around 1,500 at Easter Road saw a comfortable, if unexpected, Spiders' victory.
 Willie Stewart gave Queen's the lead with the help of a deflection and Robert Lambie doubled the advantage before half-time with a well-directed shot past James McGinn in the Hibs' goal.
 The Easter Road men made a good start to the second half, with Allan Martin pulling a goal back in 46 minutes.
 However, Queen's were soon back in control and goals from Bob Hamilton and Willie Lambie made the final score Hibernian 1 Queen's Park 4.

 It was back to Glasgow League business on Saturday 27 February, with Rangers the visitors to Hampden Park.
 It was the first meeting of the clubs that season and drew a crowd of 15,000.
 Queen's Park took the lead in the first half through Willie Lambie after a Bob McFarlane cross had been headed on to him by Hugh Butler.
 There were chances at both ends but the score remained 1-0 at the interval.
 Both sides had periods of supremacy in the second half but there was only one goal.
 It was Rangers who scored it, with a long shot from Nicol Smith.
 Queen's Park had been without Robert Lambie and Bob McColl, who were indisposed, as well as the ineligible Bob Hamilton.
 The Spiders' faithful were well pleased with the display of their patched-up team in the 1-1 draw.